zakodium-oss/react-plot-docs/docs/400_hooks/200_draw.md

 ## useDrawPath

-There are 3 steps in order ot implement the draw path:
+There are 3 steps in order to implement the draw path:

 - wrap your plot component in `<PlotController>`
 - add the hook: `const drawPath = useDrawPath();`